 If development projects seek to reach more women with equal access to information, they need to look beyond mobile phones

 It’s no secret that there’s a gender gap in access to digital information, but many people don’t realize the level of disparity.
 As international development projects increasingly turn to mobile phones and new digital technologies for program and service delivery, there’s a risk of creating new groups that are left behind, including women and girls.

-Let’s take a look at a few of the stats from GSMA’s Mobile Gender Gap Report 2020 to size up the problem and understand the barriers:
+Let’s take a look at a few of the stats from the Mobile Gender Gap Report 2020 to size up the problem and understand the barriers:

-- 1 billion women do not use mobile internet
+– One billion women do not use mobile internet.

 – 165 million fewer women than men own a cell phone.

-- The divide is still widest in South Asia and Sub-Saharan Africa
+– The divide is widest in South Asia and Sub-Saharan Africa.

 In GSMA’s report, women ranked their main barriers to mobile internet as: literacy and digital skills, affordability, safety and security, relevance, and family disapproval.
 Although access to internet and other information and communication technologies is considered necessary to achieve the SDGs, including gender equality, nearly half the world’s population remains offline.
 Women face significant barriers to digital connectivity.